EdgeLake/edgelake.github.io/docs/commands/getting_started.md

 By adding the $ sign to a variable name, users can retrieve the values assigned to an environment variable.
 For example: $HOME retrieves the assigned value to HOME and $PATH retrieves the assigned value to PATH.

-### Retrieving info on active background processes
+### Retrieving the services status

-An active node is configured such that some background processes are enabled.
+An active node is configured such that some services are enabled.
-To view the list of active processes issue the following command:
+To view the list of services and their status issue the following command:
 ```EdgeLake
 get processes
 ```